AI context - why personalized analyses are better

 Without context: “Muster AG published three posts this week about its new product feature X.”

-With context: “Muster AG is heavily promoting feature X—a function similar to your feature Y, which is currently in the planning stages.
-This gives you an indication that the market is demanding this function.
+With context: “Muster AG is heavily promoting Feature X—a function similar to your Feature Y, which is currently in the planning stages.
+This gives you an indication that the market is demanding this feature.
 At the same time, they’re positioning it in the mid-range price segment, which aligns with your strategy for higher-priced offerings.”

-The second report is only possible if Picasi knows what your Feature Y is and how you’re positioning yourself in terms of price.
+The second report is only possible if Picasi knows what your Feature Y is and how you’re positioning it in terms of price.

 How much context is enough?

 The quality of the context is more important than the quantity.
-It’s better to have a precise, up-to-date product document than a comprehensive, outdated annual report.
+A concise, up-to-date product document is better than a lengthy, outdated annual report.

 7,500 tokens are allowed per category—that’s roughly 5,000 to 6,000 words.
 For most teams, that’s enough for one well-crafted document per category.